Visit The Museum

-The Museum offers a unique experience for visitors: unlike many heritage houses, the rooms are not roped off or behind glass, and some of the artefacts may be handled with care.
+The Museum offers a unique experience for visitors: unlike many heritage houses, the rooms are not roped off or behind glass.
 Each of the eleven rooms has been furnished with artefacts and period items, which were collected over the years, some returned by the Roedde family.
 Experienced docents will be happy to share their knowledge and stories with you.

-If you wish to go at your own pace, you may use the multilingual information cards you will find in each room of the house.
-They are available in: English, French, German, Spanish.
-Italian, Japanese, Korean and Chinese.
-These are also accessible using our Self Guided Tour.
+If you wish to go at your own pace, you may use the multilingual information, available in: English, French, German, Spanish.
+Italian, Japanese, Korean and Chinese, accesible online via the Self Guided Tour.

 Come by the museum shop afterwards and learn even more about Roedde House Museum.

-The Museum will re-open to the public again at the end of July 2020, with new policies and procedures to ensure people can enjoy the Museum safely.
-Days of operation will be limited to Thursday / Friday / Sunday from 11am-5pm with 5 guests permitted every hour.
-More information will become available soon!
+The Museum is now open with new policies and procedures to ensure people can enjoy the Museum safely.
+Days of operation are Wednesday / Thursday / Friday / Sunday from 1pm-4pm with 15 guests permitted in the house at any one time.